redis-developer/aws-redis-cloud-demo/README.md

    - Create one more database on Redis Cloud with module(s)
    - Deploy and run the application.

-- The application should focus on development and highlight the benefits of Redis Cloud compared to Elasticache.
+- The application focuses on development and highlight the benefits of Redis Cloud.
 - Two microservices, one with Python and one with Typescript

 ## High Level Architecture